-The fine-grained water-soil A and B mixtures were tested with SDR rheometer according to experimental program described in Table 1.
-The experimental data obtained are reported in Figures 4 and 5 for soil A and soil B, respectively, at different solid volumetric concentrations Φ .
 The graphs report the evolution of the drag force F_D as a function of the apparent shear rate.
-For each mixtures considered, the apparent shear rate was derived from the value of the imposed rotational speed Ω according to equation (5).
+For each mixtures considered, the apparent shear rate was derived from the value of the imposed rotational speed Ω according to Eq.
+(5).
 In this way we defined the experimental flow curve in which the measured drag force F_D is related to the calculated apparent shear rate.
-Then the experimental flow curves (e.g., symbols in Figures 4 and 5) were compared with the theoretical curve (e.g., lines in Figures 4 and 5) obtained starting to the conversion theory and using the equations (3) and (4).
+Then the experimental flow curves (e.g., symbols in Figs. 5 and 6) were compared with the theoretical curve (e.g., lines in Figs. 5 and 6) obtained starting to the conversion theory and using the Eqs.
+(3) and (4).
 First, we note that there is a good match between the measured data and those obtained through the application of the conversion theory.
-The water-soil mixtures behave like Non-Newtonian fluid and flow resistance increases with the increasing of shear rate regardless the value of solid concentration.
+The watersoil mixtures behave like Non-Newtonian fluid and flow resistance increases with the increasing of shear rate regardless the value of solid concentration.
 The solid fraction clearly influences the rheological behavior of the materials.
 Although it is not possible to precisely identify the value of the critical drag force F_D associated to each mixtures, especially for more dilute mixtures (e.g., because of the lack of measurement points at very low rotational speed), even though the data show a trend equal to that obtained with tests in standard rheometer [5].
 The resistance force is strictly influences by the solid volumetric concentration.
 The intrinsic strength of the mixtures increases as the particle fraction increases and there is a critical value of drag force below which the flow is possible.

-The coarse-grained water-soil A and B mixtures were tested with SDR rheometer according to experimental program described in Table 1.
-The experimental data obtained are reported in Figures 6 and 7 for soil A and soil B, respectively, at different solid volumetric concentrations Φ and different grain size distribution.
+The coarse-grained water-soil A and B mixtures were tested with SDR rheometer according to experimental program described in Tab.
+1. The experimental data obtained are reported in Figs. 7 and 8 for soil A and soil B, respectively, at different solid volumetric concentrations Φ and different grain size distribution.
 The graphs report the evolution of the drag force F_D as a function of the apparent shear rate.
-For each mixtures considered, the apparent shear rate was derived from the value of the imposed rotational speed Ω according to equation (5).
-In this way we defined the experimental flow curve in which the measured drag force F_D is related to the calculated apparent shear rate.
-Also in this case, the coarse-grained water-soil mixtures behave like Non-Newtonian fluid and the flow resistance increases with imposed shear rate regardless the value of solid concentration.

-Fig. 4 Fine-grained water-soil A mixtures at several values solid volumetric concentration Φ : comparison between SDR measured data (symbols) and theoretical curve (lines).
+Fig. 5 Fine-grained water-soil A mixtures at several values of solid volumetric concentration Φ : comparison between SDR measured data (symbols) and theoretical curve (lines).